kabiromohd/Life_Expectancy_Prediction/README.md

 ![Render Deployment Screenshot](https://github.com/kabiromohd/Midtermproject/assets/121871052/1a77dce5-a7e8-404f-8443-a92d0d376907)

 ### To interact with the docker image deployed to cloud via render
-- copy the render deployment link and place in the *predict.test_render.py* script as "host"
+- copy the render deployment link and place in the *predict-test_render.py* script as "host"

+*predict-test_render.py script has already prepared data point to be used to test the model deployed to cloud.

 - run the following:

   ```